 Screentime Is Making Kids Moody, Crazy and Lazy.
-Article by Victoria L. Dunckley M.D pulished in Psycholgy Today.
-“Successfully treating a child with mood dysregulation today requires methodically eliminating all electronics use for several weeks—an “electronics fast”—to allow the nervous system to “reset.”
-(August 2015) Read the article.
+Article by Victoria L. Dunckley M.D published in Psychology Today.
+“Successfully treating a child with mood dysregulation today requires methodically eliminating all electronics use for several weeks—an “electronics fast”—to allow the nervous system to reset.
+(August 2015) Read the article

 Study finds improved self-regulation in kindergartners who wait a year to enroll.
 A new study on the mental health effects of kindergarten enrollment ages found strong evidence that a one-year delay dramatically improves a child’s self-regulation abilities even into later childhood.
 (October 7, 2015).
 Read more